 Notwithstanding anything else in this Section 6, FT’s liability will not be limited in the case of death or personal injury directly caused by FT’s negligence in those countries where it is unlawful for FT to seek to exclude such liability.

 We offer subscription services through the FT Websites and recommend that you read our Frequently Asked Questions for more details and before purchasing a subscription.

-Types of subscription: unless you purchase a subscription to use an FT Website then your usage rights will be limited (see here for FT Adviser, here for fDi Intelligence, and here for The Banker, here for Investors Chronicle, here for This is Africa and here for The Banker Database, and here for Global Risk Regulator).
+Types of subscription: unless you purchase a subscription to use an FT Website then your usage rights will be limited (see here for FT Adviser, here for fDi Intelligence, and here for The Banker, here for Investors Chronicle, here for This is Africa, here for Analyse Africa, and here for The Banker Database, and here for Global Risk Regulator).
 You may obtain broader usage rights by purchasing a subscription.
 We also offer a bundled subscription for FT Adviser which allows you to purchase an FT Adviser subscription together with a subscription to buy the Money Management magazine (what we call a “Bundled Subscription”).
 We are not able to offer bundled subscriptions for FdiIntelligence.
 FT reserves the right to vary the amount of content and types of service that it makes available to different categories of user which means that we may increase or reduce the content and services that are only available to paying subscribers from time to time.